dashbitco/nimble_parsec/README.md

 `NimbleParsec` is a simple and fast library for text-based parser combinators.

-Combinators are built during runtime and compiled into multiple clauses with binary matching.
+Combinators are composed programatically and compiled into multiple clauses with binary matching.
 This provides the following benefits:

-  * Performance: since it compiles to binary matching, it leverages many Erlang VM optimizations to generate extremely fast parser code with low memory usage
+  * Performance: since it compiles to binary matching, it leverages many Erlang VM optimizations to generate a fast parser code with low memory usage

   * Composable: this library does not rely on macros for building and composing parsers, therefore they are fully composable.
 The only